PMU-based Distributed Non-iterative Algorithm for Real-time Voltage Stability Monitoring

-It is known that the long-term voltage instability is caused when the generation and transmission system cannot provide sufficient power to the load.
-This can be identified/tracked by looking at the intersection of power flow circles constructed using PMU measurements at bus $d$.
-Geometrically, two arbitrary circles can have two, one or no points of intersections.
-Hence, the voltage solution at bus $d$ represented as an intersection of power flow circles can have two common points between them to indicate the feasible voltage solutions, one common point for nose point (LTVI) voltage solution of PV curve and no common points to represent the in-feasibility of operating conditions.
+The long-term voltage instability is caused when the generation and transmission system cannot supply power demanded by the load.
+This situation corresponds to the lack of a solution for the power flow equations.
+This can be identified by looking at the intersection of power flow circles constructed using PMU measurements at bus $d$.
+Geometrically, two circles can have two, one or no points of intersections.
+Hence, the voltage solution at bus $d$ represented as an intersection of power flow circles can have (a) two common points to indicate multiple feasible voltage solutions, or (b) one common point to indicate a single feasible voltage solution corresponding to the nose point (LTVI) of PV curve, or (c) no common points to represent the in-feasibility of operating conditions.